 Michaela has worked in a various capacities within the wine industry.
 After starting out in fine dining restaurants, she went on to run the Bordeaux En Primeur campaign and source French wine for a private wine store.
 She subsequently become the Marketing/Logistics Manager for Liquid Art Fine Wines, a premium-only wine importing company helping grow their French portfolio and take it from a Western Canadian company to a national enterprise.
 She founded and co-owned housewine (2003-2015), a consulting company which offered private and public wine tastings and cellar management for collectors.

 Michaela spent most of her youth singing, acting and dancing until a modeling stint in Japan fueled her desire to travel.
 She spent several years cycle touring and working her way around Europe.
-Upon returning to Vancouver, she earned a bachelor’s degree in Linguistics and French from the University of British Columbia and then went on to pursue a career in the wine industry.
-She has worked in all aspects, from fine dining restaurants to private wine stores and importation.
-She founded and co-owned house wine (2003-2015), a consulting company which offered private and public wine tastings as well as cellar management for private collectors.
+Upon returning to Vancouver, she earned a bachelor’s degree in Linguistics and French from the University of British Columbia.
+A one year exchange program led her back to France where a trip to Burgundy inspired her to pursue a career in the wine industry.

-Michaela devotes much of her time traveling to wine regions around the globe.
-She is fluent in English and French while continuing to learn Italian and Spanish.
+Michaela devotes much of her time traveling to wine regions around the globe and speaks English, French and Italian.